Nirajan995/custom-dapp-boilerplate/README.md

 -- Setup custom mocha test runner that can test solidity code

--- Setup a deploy script to compile and deploy our contract
+-- Setup a deploy script to compile and deploy our contract to Rinkeby test network

 #### to move to inbox folder: cd inbox